PaulBratslavsky/external-db-example/README.md

 1. Local Strapi project.
 2. The same project deployed to Strapi Cloud.
 3. Credential for an external database.
+4. If using an existing database, the schema must match the Strapi project schema.

 You can watch the following [video](https://youtu.be/gsJZNV3trJE) on deploying a new Strapi Project to the cloud.
 But in this example, I already have a project running locally on my computer.